Updated: Aug 23, 2022

 Finally, your legal blog can serve as a central hub for everything your site has to offer.
-Write about your content, link your landing pages, encourage people to sign up to your email lists, and so on.
+Write about your content, link your landing pages, encourage people to sign up for your email lists, and so on.

 3. You Don't Have Landing Pages